aistabci/abci-docs/v3/en/docs/system-updates.md

 |:--|:--|:--|:--|
 | Update | Lustre-client | 2.14.0_ddn196 | 2.14.0_ddn172 |

+The ABCI 2.0 home area (`/home-2.0`) that was mounted for data migration has been unmounted due to the end of provision.

 ## 2025-03-03 {#2025-03-03}

 SingularityPRO is now available.
 For detailed usage instructions, please refer to [How to use SingularityPRO](containers.md#how-to-use-singularitypro).